jack-weilage/vite-image/README.md

 > **Warning**
 >
 > Don't use your `public` folder to store images.
-Imports are relative to the *project* root (specified in `vite.config.js`), not vite's public folder.
+Files kept there will be copied as-is to the server, unmodified by this plugin.

 <br>